-Measure Title NQF # NQF Endorsement Status Measure Description Measure Type (SUB)-3 Alcohol & Other Drug Use Disorder Treatment Provided or Offered at Discharge and SUB-3a Alcohol & Other Drug Use Disorder Treatment at Discharge 1664 Endorsement Removed This facility-level measure estimates an unplanned, 30-day, risk-standardized readmission rate for adult Medicare fee-for- service (FFS) patients with a principal discharge diagnosis of a psychiatric disorder or dementia/Alzheimer's disease.
+Measure Description: This facility-level measure estimates an unplanned, 30-day, risk-standardized readmission rate for adult Medicare fee-for-service (FFS) patients with a principal discharge diagnosis of a psychiatric disorder or dementia/Alzheimer's disease.
 The measurement period used to identify cases in the measure population is 24 months.
-Data from the start of the measurement period through 30 days after close are used to identify readmissions.
-Data from 12 months prior to the start of the measurement period are used to identify risk factors.
-Process Adherence to Antipsychotic Medications For Individuals with Schizophrenia (SAA-AD) 1879 Endorsed Percentage of individuals at least 18 years of age as of the beginning of the measurement period with schizophrenia or schizoaffective disorder who had at least two prescriptions filled for any antipsychotic medication and who had a Proportion of Days Covered (PDC) of at least 0.8 for antipsychotic medications during the measurement period (12 consecutive months).
-Intermediate Outcome Adult Major Depressive Disorder (MDD): Suicide Risk Assessment (eCQM) 0104e Endorsed Percentage of patients aged 18 years and older with a diagnosis of major depressive disorder (MDD) with a suicide risk assessment completed during the visit in which a new diagnosis or recurrent episode was identified.
-Process
+Data from the start of the measurement period through 30 days after the close of the measurement period are used to identify readmissions.
+Data from 12 months prior to the start of the measurement period through the measurement period are used to identify risk factors.

+Adherence to Antipsychotic Medications for Individuals With Schizophrenia (SAA-AD)

+Measure Description: Percentage of individuals at least 18 years of age as of the beginning of the measurement period with schizophrenia or schizoaffective disorder who had at least two prescriptions filled for any antipsychotic medication and who had a Proportion of Days Covered (PDC) of at least 0.8 for antipsychotic medications during the measurement period (12 consecutive months).
+Measure Type: Intermediate Outcome

+Adult Major Depressive Disorder (MDD): Suicide Risk Assessment (eCQM)